Document #: HHS-OCIO-OES-2024-11-007

 - Ensure a current and accurate OpDiv IT System Inventory is maintained within the repository, as detailed in Appendix A;

-- Collaborate with Business Owners, System Owners, and other functional stewards to ensure accuracy of the IT System Inventory information;
+- Collaborate with Business Owners, System Owners, and other functional stewards to ensure the accuracy of the IT System Inventory information;

-- Ensure IT System information is maintained throughout the lifecycle in compliance with this Policy and in collaboration with the OpDiv CISO; and
+- Ensure IT system information is maintained throughout the lifecycle in compliance with this Policy and in collaboration with the OpDiv CISO; and

 7.10.
 OpDiv CISO